 Standard Arcade

-The Standard Arcade was formed when the old Standard Theatre, which was built in 1891, was enclosed on three sides by a three-storey Victorian block of shops and offices complete with ornate iron work.
+The Standard Arcade was formed when the old Standard Theatre, which was built in 1891, was enclosed on three sides by a three-storey Victorian block of shops and offices complete with ornate ironwork.
 The arcade linked President and Market Streets and the main entrance to the theatre was also through the arcade.
 The Standard Buildings and theatre were in Joubert Street between President to Market Streets immediately behind the Rissik Street Post Office.
 The buildings were demolished in 1959 and the Harry Oppenheimer Park created in its place

 Rosenberg Arcade

 This arcade also connected Commissioner to Market Street but between Kort and Sauer Streets.
 Typically, it appears to have incorporated offices into the design.
 In the early 1900s it was home to the London Counts Club (Market Street entrance) and Rand Tattersalls Club (Commissioner Street entrance).
 Lawyer, founder and first president of the ANC, Pixley ka Isaka Seme, had his own law offices in the arcade from 1911.
 In 1944, letters show that the ANC also had offices in the building.
-Exact build and demolition dates are unknown.
+The exact build and demolition dates are unknown.

 Barkley and Cassim Adam Arcade

-Barkley Arcade was bounded by Market, Commissioner and Diagonal Steets.
+Barkley Arcade was bounded by Market, Commissioner and Diagonal Streets.
 The arcade, built in 1904, ran along the diagonal slant but did not connect with Commissioner Street.
 It was a combination office and retail arcade with mostly Indian shops on the ground floor and rooms (later offices) on the first floor that were surrounded by a verandah.
 Walter Sisulu’s Sitha Investments was in Barkley Arcade and was set up to assist Indians and Africans to buy property.
 It was also home to the New India Assurance Co.
 Ltd.

 Adam’s Arcade or Cassim Adam’s Arcade was built in 1929 and was next door to Barkley Arcade, running straight between Market & Commissioner Street.
-In 1936, it was home to the Johannesburg Indian Social Welfare Association according to minutes from WITS Historical papers archive.
-The Arcade was named after and owned by Khan Bahadur Hajee Cassim Adam where presumably, it also presumably housed the wholesale business Cassim Adam & Co run by his son Ishmael Hajee Cassim Adam.
+In 1936, it was home to the Johannesburg Indian Social Welfare Association according to minutes from WITS Historical Papers archive.
+The Arcade was named after and owned by Khan Bahadur Hajee Cassim Adam where presumably, it also housed the wholesale business Cassim Adam & Co run by his son Ishmael Hajee Cassim Adam.

 Khan Bahadur was an Indian businessman and philanthropist who arrived in Durban in 1894 from India.
 He was deeply involved with Indian affairs and welfare.
 In conjunction with the hospital board, he erected the Cassim Adam Ward at the Pretoria Hospital and also donated a public library for Indians and others.
 He died in October 1942.
-Johannesburg painter Philip Bawcombe describes it as, “lined with little Indian shops (which) more than made up in human interest what the building lacked in architectural distinction.”
+Johannesburg painter Philip Bawcombe describes it as “lined with little Indian shops (which) more than made up in human interest what the building lacked in architectural distinction.”

 Both arcades were demolished in 1973 when the new Southern Life Centre was built on the block.